zenio/festline.github.io/_pages/home.md

 Navigation:
 - [Prerequisites](prerequisites).
 Our course is not for total newbies.
 Though Machine Learning is covered from scratch, still participants are expected to know some math and be able to write code in Python.
+- [Roadmap](roadmap).
+All activities for which you can get credits in fall 2018 session.
+These are assignments, projects, competitions, and tutorials.
 - [Assignments](assignments).
 Here you'll find demo versions of assignments.
 Assignments in a new session of the course will be different.
 - [News](news).
 Here you can track main announcements during the course.
 - [Resources](resources).
 Links to other information mirrors of this course like Medium stories, Kaggle Kernels etc.